Account security

 You can limit the maximum expiry duration of the access keys created via the Kissflow account you are currently administering with the help of this setting.

-The expiry duration periods we currently support are 6 months, 1 year, and 2 years.
-You can also opt to have no limit for the expiry which is also the default value set for this dropdown.
+The expiry duration periods we currently offer are 6 months, 1 year, and 2 years.
+You can also opt to have no limit for the expiry, the default value set for this dropdown.